icann/rst-test-specs/inc/preamble.md

 ## 2.3.2.
 Test environments

-Each test plan indicates whether the test is to be carried out in the production environment, or whether a test, staging or OT&E environment may be used.
+Each test plan indicates whether the test is to be carried out in the production environment, or whether a test, staging or Operational Testing and Evaluation (OT&E) environment may be used.
 In general, test plans which are designed for "business as usual" use during the lifecycle of a TLD **MUST** be carried out in the production registry infrastructure, while RSP evaluation tests **MAY** be carried out in test, staging or OT&E environments.

 ## 2.3.3.
 Test results